supercog-ai/agentic/docs/Internals.md

 `LocalAgentProxy` or `RayAgentProxy`.

-One big difference when using the `Ray` engine is that all events and data in and out of your agent must be serializable.
+One big difference when using the `Ray` engine is that all events and data in and out of your agent must be picklable.

 # Agent processing flow